-VA SE is completing the needs assessment requested by the Jim Joseph Foundation and will send a copy to Israel.
+A. SE is completing the needs assessment requested by the Jim Joseph Foundation and will send a copy to Israel.

-- Assignment / B. SF is scheduled to talk with David Blumenthal of Emory University in Switzerland in mid-July, - Assignment Place of Arthur Green.
-It was suggested that Gall Dorph be asked to take Billie Gold. - D. SF has drafted a letter outlining the Blaustein grant and has sent it to David Hirschihoun for comment.
-It is anticipated that this will be resolved in time to announce the grant at the August board meeting. - The position description for Barry Holtz will be completed by the conclusion of the staff seminar in August. - W. HLZ was encouraged to follow up with MLM to suggest a phone call to Gershon Kekst as soon as possible.
-Mr. Kekst is scheduled to meat with SF in Israel in early July.
-It was felt that it would be helpful if MLM would speak with him prior to that meeting. - C. It was suggested that it is important for us to maintain a good relationship with the Jesselson family and to keep that family Assignment represented on the CIJE board.
-HLZ will follow up with MIM and encourage him to invite someone from the Jesselson family to the August meeting.
-It was suggested that this is a high priority item. - Assignment Aft.
-BH will discuss with SF the advisability of involving each of the movements in the day school Best Practices project.
+B. SF is scheduled to talk with David Blumenthal of Emory University in Switzerland in mid-July.

+- C. BH will take over SE's camper assignments, including David Teutsch in place of Arthur Green.
+It was suggested that Gail Dorph be asked to take Billie Gold. - D. SF has drafted a letter outlining the Blaustein grant and has sent it to David Hirschhorn for comment.
+It is anticipated that this will be resolved in time to announce the grant at the August board meeting. - E. The position description for Barry Holtz will be completed by the conclusion of the staff seminar in August. - F. HLZ was encouraged to follow up with MIM to suggest a phone call to Gershon Kekst as soon as possible.
+Mr. Kekst is scheduled to meet with SF in Israel in early July.
+It was felt that it would be helpful if MIM would speak with him prior to that meeting.

+G. It was suggested that it is important for us to maintain a good relationship with the Jesselson family and to keep that family represented on the CIJE board.
+HLZ will follow up with MLM and encourage him to invite someone from the Jesselson family to the August meeting.
+It was suggested that this is a high priority item.

+H. BH will discuss with SF the advisability of involving each of the movements in the day school Best Practices project.

-It was suggested that development of a schedule for keeping board members informed and communicating more broadly about the centrality of personnel and community mobilization are issues for the August staff meeting.
+I. It was suggested that development of a schedule for keeping board members informed and communicating more broadly about the centrality of personnel and community mobilization are issues for the August staff meeting.